thegeneschool/metagenomics/docs/startup.md

 bash Anaconda3-2018.12-Linux-x86_64.sh
 ```

+!!! warning "Don't go too fast here"
-Be sure to answer `yes` to the license question and the question about installing the configuration to the `.bashrc` file.
+    Be sure to answer `yes` to the license agreement **^^and^^** the question about installing the configuration to the `.bashrc` file.
+If not, conda will not be configured properly.

 Many of the steps in the tutorial involve command-line work, so let's also install the bash kernel:
 ```